Elilchandran/NPTEL/README.md

-# Course Registration Data Web Application
+# NPTEL Course Registration Data Web Application

 This project is about web application built using Flask to fetch and display course registration data from a MySQL database.
 It features a clean and responsive design, showcasing important details about course registrations.